 This is how to maximize the value of your business in an M&A sale.
 Buyers that share your vision will present premium valuations, while everyone else won’t – they will gravitate to the low end of the spectrum.
 After all, isn’t book value the value?
 It’s that simple.
 The problem is you don’t know who these people will be before you start the process.
 It’s also unlikely you know how to get them to share your vision.
 It’s complicated and time consuming.
 And it might never happen.

 For serious sellers with good reasons to sell and realistic value expectations, go for it.
 But don’t go blindly.
 Get an M&A adviser that knows what they are doing, who has experience and knows how to get buyers to share your vision.
 Get an M&A adviser who knows how to write a great book.
 That’s right…a book.
 It’s called a Confidential Information Memorandum (CIM), and it’s the only way to get buyers to share your vision.

 You get one shot to do it, so you better make it your best shot

 I can’t underestimate the importance of having a really well written CIM, and a really well managed M&A process.
 Anything short will shave value off your deal.
 The purpose of the CIM is to convey the synergistic value your company presents to the best buyer.

 This requires in-depth market research to determine reasonable assumptions regarding revenue and profitability trends, growth rates and other factors pertinent to your specific business and industry.
-You’ll need to adjust historical financial statements and build realistic financial projections.
+You’ll need to adjust historical financial statements and build realistic financial projections that point toward the high end of the business valuation spectrum.